dantheman8300/aptos-token-minting-site/README.md

 9. Upload your collection's logo image and name it `collection_image.FILE` replacing FILE with the appropriate file extension.

     ex. `collection_image.png`

+10. Copy the `Content Identifier` for `collection_image.png` and paste it into the `.env` file under `COLLECTION_GENERAL_IMAGE_HASH`
+11. Copy the `Content Identifier` for `images` and paste it into the `.env` file under `COLLECTION_IMAGES_HASH`

+# Setting up your frontend
+1. Visit [vercel](https://vercel.com/) and sign up/in.
+2. Navigate to the `Import Git Repository` and import this forked repo.
+3. In `Configure Project`, select `Next.js` for `Framework Preset` and select `minting-site` for `Root directory`.
+4. Fill out the desired social media URLs that you want to use for your collection.
+All social media links are optional.
+Leave any blank that are not desired.
+5. Copy the conents of the .env file and paste it into `Environment Variables: EXAMPLE_NAME`
+6. Click deploy

 aptos account fund-with-faucet --account 0xf5765b8561238764a44ebfea94abffd8c4f5f33a1f88d5888ee7e15a430b13a5